MaurizioB/PL2Edit/README.md

 - PyQt4 at least version 4.11.1
 - pyalsa

+## Installation
+**WARNING**: this is still experimental.
+While it shouldn't break anything, there's no guarantee that it will work properly.

+Run this command within the package directory:
+    python setup.py install

+If you want to install PL2Edit locally (without *root* permissions), use this:
+    python setup.py install --user

+To keep track of installed files, use this command:
+    python setup.py install --record files.txt

+Then you will be able to uninstall it by launching
+    cat files.txt | xargs rm -rf

 ## Usage
-Just run this command from the main program directory:
+If you installed PL2Edit as descripted above, just launch ```pl2edit```, otherwise run this command from the main program directory:
-    ./pl2editor.py
+    ./pl2edit

 ### Midi connections
 Select "MIDI setup" from the menu "Settings", double click a MIDI port to